NSA Lakehurst Change of Command

 U.S. Navy Capt.
-Frank T. Ingargiola shares a moment with his wife as she pins him during the change of command ceremony at Joint Base McGuire-Dix-Lakehurst, New Jersey, July 8, 2021.
-Following the pinning and the assumption of command, Ingargiola gave a speech addressing his new colleagues.
-(U.S. Air Force Photo by Staff Sgt.
-Shay Stuart)
+William R. Sherrod relinquished command of Naval Air Engineering Station Lakehurst to Capt.
+Frank T. Ingargiola during a change of command ceremony at Joint Base McGuire-Dix-Lakehurst, New Jersey, July 8.

+Rear Adm.
+Charles Rock, Navy Region Mid-Atlantic commander, presided over the ceremony.

+Rock’s speech credited Sherrod for his achievements during his tour, including his doctoral research, which focused on identifying solutions to barriers for women in Naval Aviation.

 |Date Taken: